 - Scoop Batter: Scoop batter in each muffin liner 1/4 full then doll up 1 tsp Strawberry Jam in the center.
 Pour batter to cover up to 3/4 full.
 Doll up again 1/2 tsp (or more) of Strawberry Jam on top and using a toothpick or any pointed object, slightly swirl the top.

-- Bake 25 – 27 minutes or until the top and edge turns brown.
+- Bake at 400F for 5 minutes the lower the temperature to 350F and Bake for another 15 – 17 minutes or until the top and edge turns brown.
 A toothpick test might not work because there is a filling in the center.

 Makes 12 – 14 muffins